dbbrandt/short_answer_granding_capstone_project/README.md

 [Final Report](https://github.com/dbbrandt/short_answer_granding_capstone_project/blob/master/capstone_resport.md)

 The purpose of this project is to validate approaches to grading short answer tests using machine learning models.
-The first step was to replicate results of a deep learning LSTM approach with embedding from the Riordan paper (3) reference below.
+The problem is to determine if a student answer is correct or incorrect based on a model that performs a binary classification or linear regresssion approach.
+In either case, the output of the model prediction is a probability that an answer is correct or incorrect on a scale of 0 to 1.

+The first step in the project is to replicate results of a deep learning LSTM approach (Long Short Term Memory) with embedding from a recent state of the art research paper by Riordan reference below (*3).
+Each student answer is represented as a vector of numbers, where an integer is uniquely mapped to a word based on a vocabulary of all words in the dataset of answers.
+Embedding referes to a step where the word vectors are used by the model to create a set output where related words are represented by vectors closer together than unrelated words.
+This allows the model to handle simiilar words being used to represent the same correct answer.
+The model can do the embedding at the time its run or pretrained embeddings can be used which can be downloaded from other sources.
+Pretrained embeddings represent the relationship of words based on a large set of training data that might not be available with a particular problem.
+The output of the model is the probability between 0 and 1 that the answer is correct.

-The results show moderate but limited success and the challenges of deep learning in this domain.
+The results of state of the art machine learning currently show moderate but limited success automating short answer grading.
 Most reaults are in the range of 70-75% accuracy.

-This project also implements these approaches in the Sagemaker enviornment and uses Hypertuning to see if the results can be improved.
-Finally the results are compared to a simpler XGBoost approach.
-The results were basically the same as the LSTM approach.
-Because of the inherrent limitation of short answer training data this result wsa not entirely surprising.
+Something close to 95-100% accuracy is needed.
+To the extent it cannot be achieved, the prediction must error toward precision, which means avoiding false positive (grading incorrect answer as correct) or Type 1 errors in favor of Type 2 errors .
+Answers with a false negative, correct answers marked incorrect, are easier for a manual grader to review and credit the students test score.
+Answers graded correct that are incorrect will not likely be reported by students.

+This project leverages both local process and the Sagemaker enviornment in order to uses Hypertuning.
+Hypertuning leverage the power of cloud computer to run a large number of concurrent models at once and find the optimal set of model configurations (tunning parameters) that result in the best predictions.

+This project also compares the state-of-the-art deep learning model, LSTM, to a much simpler but powerful machine learning model, XGBoost.

-That is to say the results of neither apporach is adequate to automate short answer grading.
+The results will show that either approach will not come near to the desired accuracy.
+That is to say neither apporach is currrently adequate to automate short answer grading.
+However, deep learning model can be used to partially automate short answer grading and a major goal of this project is to better understand the limitations and strenghts of the deep learning approach.

-Suggested future testing could focus on identifying the kinds of questions and answers that perform better by analyzing the results on a question basis.
+The results also show that future testing should focus on identifying the kinds of questions and answers that perform better by analyzing the results on a question basis.

-Thests should be done with more predecitable short answer questions without typos and spelling issues.
-If possible an algorithm to correct spelling could be added to the data preprocessing to make the pretrained embedding more useful.
+Pretrained data was not of much use in this project due to user input errors.
+Future tests should be done with more predecitable short answer questions without typos and spelling issues.
+This could be accomplished by adding upfront algorithms to correct spelling and typos.
+Such preprocessing would make the pretrained embedding more useful.

-It is also possible that the results could be used to identify questions that can be autograded while flaging questions or specific answers for human grading if they fall in a range of probabilities that are not as conclusive.
+Finally, it is possible that the results could be used to identify questions that can be autograded while flaging questions or specific answers for human grading if they fall in a range of probabilities that are not as conclusive.

 Summary of tests:
   * LSTM with generated embedding
   * LSTM with pretrained Glove embedding
   * XGBoost with simple encoded data
   * XGBoost with additional ngram features.
+(Ngram are calculated features that leverage the correct answer compared to the user answer)

 Additonal Variations for LSTM:
-  * Flattening the embedding output
+  * Flattening the embedding output # simplifying the formate of the vectors output by the embedding layer
-  * Dropout layers
+  * Dropout layers # discarding a fraction of a layers output to reduce overfitting the data
-  * Single and Multiple LSTM layers
+  * Single and Multiple LSTM layers  # using more nodes to handler more complex datasets.

-Sagemaker:

-* Both LSTM and XGBoost models were trained and tested with Hypertuning in Sagemaker to leverage the scaling and hypertuning capabilities.

-Keras/Tensorflow on Sagemaker:

-* Local testing for LSTM was done with Keras/Tensorflow which allows for simple model construction.
-* The technical obstacles and limited examples Keras with TensorFlow on Sagemaker proved challenging and the resulting learning will prove useful for future projects.

 Reports:

 * See */capstone_proposal.pdf* for the project proposal documentation.